On Thurston's parametrization of $\mathbb{C}{\rm P}^1$-structures: Grafting

 \Label{sGrafting} A grafting is a cut-and-paste operation of a $\CP^1$-structure inserting some structure along a loop, an arc or more generally a lamination, originally due to \cite{Sullivan-Thurston-83, Hejhal-75, Maskit-69}.
 There are slightly different versions of grafting, but they all yield new $\CP^1$-structures without changing the topological types of the base surfaces.

 A {\it round circle} in $\CP^1 = \C \cup \{\infty\}$ is a round circle in $\C$ or a straight line in $\C$ plus $\infty$.
 A {\it round disk} in $\CP^1$ is a disk bounded by a round circle.
-An arc $\alpha$ on a $\CP^1$-structure is {\it circular} if $\alpha$ immerses into a round circle on $\CP^1$ by the developing map.
-Similarly, a loop $\alpha$ on a $\CP^1$-structure $C$ is {\it circular} if its lift $\ti\alpha$ to the universal cover immerses into a circular arc $\CP^1$ by the developing map.
+An arc $\alpha$ on a $\CP^1$-structure is {\it circular} if $\alpha$ is sent into a round circle on $\CP^1$ by the developing map.
+Similarly, a loop $\alpha$ on a $\CP^1$-structure $C$ is {\it circular} if its lift $\ti\alpha$ to the universal cover is sent into a circular arc $\CP^1$ by the developing map.